yhkim8505/SOAP3-swap/README.md

 SOAP3-swap has been tested with the following GPU: NVIDIA Geforce 2080 Ti (11GB memory).

-SOAP3-swap was developed under the 64-bit linux platform and the CUDA Driver version 9.0. (users are advised to remove the Virtual Memory limit using the command "ulimit -v unlimited").
+SOAP3-swap was developed under the 64-bit linux platform and the CUDA Driver version 9.0.